mbenzekri/formulizer/docs/examples/misc/markdown.md

 ### Implementation Details

-- **Markdown-it**: `FzForm` uses [Markdown-it](https://github.com/markdown-it/markdown-it) to parse and render Markdown content.
+- **Markdown-it**: `fz-form` uses [Markdown-it](https://github.com/markdown-it/markdown-it) to parse and render Markdown content.
 Markdown-it is a flexible, extensible, and fast Markdown parser with plugins for additional functionality.